-The Child Development Associate (CDA) certification is a credential that the Council of Professional Recognition awards to early childhood professionals for competence in delivering high-quality education and care services to young children (0-5 years of age).
+The Child Development Associate (CDA) Credential is a widely recognized credential that the Council of Professional Recognition awards to early childhood professionals for competence in delivering high-quality education and care services to young children from zero to five years of age.

-To obtain the CDA certificate, you must train in various CDA-approved subjects, work a designated number of hours with children, and take the CDA exam.
-The CDA certificate requires you to build a portfolio and complete a verification visit before receiving your certification.
+To obtain the CDA credential, you must train in various CDA-approved subjects, work a designated number of hours with children, and take the CDA exam.
+The CDA certificate requires you to build a portfolio and complete a verification visit before receiving your credential.

 What do you need to be eligible for a CDA certification?

 To earn a CDA certificate, you must meet all the requirements of the CDA.
-You have to order the book from the CDA Council of Professional Recognition and ensure you meet all the requirements by the time of submission.
-Here is what you need for you to be eligible.
+You'll need to purchase materials and complete specific training to ensure you meet all the requirements before you apply for your credential.
+Here is what you need to be eligible:

 Have a high school diploma